Safe Drinking Water Act: Perchlorate

-In March 2020 EPA announced its proposed regulatory determinations for two PFAS in drinking water.
-In a Federal Register notice published as a follow-up to CCL4, the agency requested public comment on regulating perfluorooctanoic acid (PFOA) and perfluorooctanesulfonic acid (PFOS).
-In March 2021 EPA announced that it would develop regulations for PFOA and PFOS.

-Non-community water systems

-Future NPDWR standards will apply to non-transient non-community water systems (for example, some schools, factories, office buildings, and hospitals that operate their own water systems) because of concern for the long-term exposure of a stable population.
-It is important to note that EPA's decision to apply future NPDWRs to non-transient non-community water systems may have a significant impact on Department of Energy facilities that operate their own drinking water systems.

 Monitoring, compliance and enforcement

 Public water systems are required to regularly monitor their water for contaminants.
 Water samples must be analyzed using EPA-approved testing methods, by laboratories that are certified by EPA or a state agency.

 A PWS must notify its customers when it violates drinking water regulations or is providing drinking water that may pose a health risk.
 Such notifications are provided either immediately, as soon as possible (but within 30 days of the violation) or annually, depending on the health risk associated with the violation.
 Community water systems—those systems that serve the same people throughout the year—must provide an annual "Consumer Confidence Report" to customers.
 The report identifies contaminants, if any, in the drinking water and explains the potential health impacts.

 The Public Water System Supervision Program comprises "primacy" agencies, which are either state government agencies, Indian tribes, or EPA regional offices.
 All state and territories, except Wyoming and the District of Columbia, have received primacy approval from EPA, to supervise the PWS in their respective jurisdictions.
 A PWS is required to submit periodic monitoring reports to its primacy agency.
 Violations of SDWA requirements are enforced initially through a primacy agency's notification to the PWS, and if necessary following up with formal orders and fines.